narfdotpl/narf.pl/content/posts/anxious-timer.md

 cheerfully reply that they can finish all their tasks in a finite amount of time.
 They just need to do each task twice as fast as the previous one.

-It remains to be seen whether the joke is on me or on you.
+It remains to be seen, whether the joke is on me... or on you.

 ---